Toldry/gradle_prop_configuration_phase_reproducer/README.md

 > Task :greeting
 hello2 and salutations2

-BUILD SUCCESSFUL in 386ms
-1 actionable task: 1 executed

 ```

+Please take a look at the code in these files to understand the output:
+- `GreetingsPlugin.java`
+- `GreetingsPluginExtension.java`
+- `plugin/src/test/resources/proj1/build.gradle`

 ### What's happening here?

-Please take a moment to look at the code in `GreetingsPlugin.java` and `GreetingsPluginExtension.java`.

 What I understand is happening is that during the configuration phase, the `greeting { }`
 extension's properties are not yet accessible, so when `extension.getMessage().get()` is called,